-

 Category Archives: newly digitized collections

-The American Heritage Center recently completed a finding aid for and digitized the entirety of the Baker and Johnston Photograph Collection.
-The Baker and Johnston Photographic Studio was operated out of Evanston, Wyoming, in the late 1800’s by Charles S. … Continue reading
+The American Heritage Center has digitized the entirety of the Baker and Johnston photograph collection.
+The Baker and Johnston Photographic Studio operated in Evanston, Wyoming, in the late 1800’s by Charles S. Baker and Eli Johnston.
+They photographed a variety … Continue reading

 The collection contains interviews with people who were early residents of Wyoming.
 Interviews were conducted between 1947 and 1955 by employees of the American Heritage Center, University of Wyoming.
 Topics include life in Laramie, Hanna, Douglas, and other towns; politics … Continue reading